allenc125789/STM32-NRF24/README.md

 ## How to use:
 + Generate 2 project workspaces and initial code using STM32CubeIDE.
 One for TX, and another for RX.
 + Drop the files in their respective folders (Inc & Src).
++ Edit the User code to match your specific chip pinout.
 + Flash to STM32 through JLink